 - Long term stay (yearly): $2,400 - $300,000 (IDR 37.68M - 4.71B)

-How Much Is It to Rent a Villa in Bali?
+How Much Does It Cost to Rent a Villa in Bali?

-The price of a Bali villa can fit different budgets depending on whether you stay short-term or long-term.
-According to our property listings, here are the average rental prices in Bali:
+Bali villa prices suit different budgets, whether you stay short-term or long-term.
+Based on our rental listings, here are the average rental prices in Bali:

 | Rental Type | Duration | Price Range (USD) | Price Range (IDR) | Notes |